 Dr. Reis-Filho and his team have found that some rare forms of breast cancer differ from more common forms in their epigenetic alterations—the way genes are switched on and off.
 However, in metaplastic breast cancers, a rare type of triple-negative breast cancer, epigenetic alterations do not explain their resistance to treatment with chemotherapy and PARP inhibitors.
 His research has revealed that metaplastic breast cancers have unexpected defects in the way the cancer cells repair their DNA—this may be associated with its agressiveness and resistance to therapies.
-They have initiated the whole-genome sequencing of 33 metaplastic breast cancers, including the so-called junk (non-coding) DNA, to determine if genetic alterations affecting non-coding regions of the genome could be drivers of metaplastic breast cancers.
+They are conducting whole-genome sequencing of 33 metaplastic breast cancers to determine if genetic alterations affecting non-coding regions of the genome could be drivers of metaplastic breast cancers.

 Jorge S. Reis-Filho, MD PhD FRCPath holds a joint medical degree from University of Porto, Portugal and Universidade Federal do Parana, Brazil.
 After finishing his histopathology training at the Institute of Molecular Pathology and Immunology, University of Porto, Portugal, he did his PhD on breast cancer molecular pathology at the Breakthrough Research Centre where he was appointed Team Leader of the Molecular Pathology Laboratory in 2006.
 In 2007, Dr. Reis-Filho was awarded the CL Oakley Lectureship by the Pathological Society of Great Britain and Ireland and the BACR Translational Research Award.
 In 2010, Dr. Reis-Filho was awarded the 2010 Ramzi Cotran Young Investigator Award by the United States and Canadian Academy of Pathology and the Future Leaders Prize by Cancer Research UK.
 Dr. Reis-Filho is the youngest ever Fellow of The Royal College of Pathologists to have become a member by published works.
 In 2012, he joined the Department of Pathology of the Memorial Sloan Kettering Cancer Center in New York as an Attending Pathologist.
 He has published over 400 peer reviewed articles, is an associate editor of the Journal of the National Cancer Institute and the Journal of Pathology, and a senior scientific advisor for Science Translational Medicine.